Metronomo-xyz/power_user_optimism/README.md

 After that, you can use most valuable users of given smart contract to create a list of users across whole network, who might be very similar and worth interacting with them (by airdrops, ads etc.).
 To find similar users use user_similarity_optimism tools from our repositories.

+Module relies on RMF (but withoun monetary part) analysis.
+ - module calculates RF score for all users
+ - then module defines given quantile of score
+ - then module consider all the users with score higher then quantile as most valuable users (power users)

 ## Prerequisites

 ### Hardware